daniel-molina/visualequation/doc/UI.md

 >   transpose them.
 >*  M-LEFT/M-RIGHT push and pull subeqs to the boundaries of juxt-blocks or
 >   inside/outside blocks.
->*  CONTROL and LEFT/RIGHT are associated to word boundaries.
+>*  CONTROL-LEFT/RIGHT are associated to word boundaries.
 >*  C-LEFT/C-RIGHT selects first/last param.
 >*  S-C-LEFT/S-C-RIGHT increases selection until first/last param.
 >*  C-BACKSPACE/C-DEL deletes from cursor to first/last param.
+>*  S-C-BACKSPACE/S-C-DEL delete from cursor to line boundaries, voiding any
+>   subeq that cannot be vanished.
+>
+> In addition:
+>
 >*  S-BACKSPACE/S-DEL flats/voids blocks.
->*  S-C-BACKSPACE/S-C-DEL delete from cursor to word boundaries, voiding any
->   subeq that cannot be vanished.
+>
 >
 > Main disparity is that S-C-TAB/C-TAB would fit better M-LEFT/M-RIGHT common
 > usage in graphical text editors.